nayab-nisar/Calculator/README.md

 # Calculator App

 The Calculator App is an application that allows users to enter a specific code to access a hidden screen.
-In the hidden screen, users can hide images from their device's gallery and save selected images within the application.
+In the hidden screen, users can hide images from their device's gallery and save selected images within the application they can also unhide the images if they want.

 ## Dart Files
 The project consists of multiple Dart files, organized as follows: